 Appropriately Uses Anti-Anxiety Medication

-This figure gauges the percentage of long-term residents who were administered antianxiety medication.
-These drugs are prescribed to patients suffering from anxiety and depression.
+This tells you the percentage of residents who were given antianxiety medications.
+Antianxiety medications are given to residents experiencing anxiety and depression.

 Managing Depression Among Residents